MediaWorks TV sale nears completion to US giant Discovery, sources confirm

 Several sources have told the Herald that the business is set to be sold to Discovery Inc.

-Discovery has been active in the local market recently, last year picking up Top TV, which operates Choice and HGTV channels in this market.
+Discovery has been active in the local market recently, last year picking up Top TV, which operates the Choice and HGTV channels in this market.

 MediaWorks would not deny or confirm the speculation.